gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 _Transient limiters_ are another level of protection to a spectrum analyzer above and beyond what a simple attenuator can provide.
 They are commonly used whilst performing conducted EMI measurements using a LISN. `10dB` of flat in-band attenuation is common, across a frequency range of 9kHz to 30MHz.
 Maximum input is typically somewhere between +-10-20V DC at 2-5W of continuous power.
 N-type connectors are typically provided for the input and output.

-{{% img src="lit-930a-transient-limiter-freq-response.png" width="600" caption="Frequency response of the LIT-930A transient limiter by Com-Power[^bib-com-power-lit-930a-ds].
+{{% figure src="lit-930a-transient-limiter-freq-response.png" width="600" caption="Frequency response of the LIT-930A transient limiter by Com-Power[^bib-com-power-lit-930a-ds].
 Graph shows a flat 10dB attenuation across the pass-band between 9kHz and 30MHz.
 Image © Com-Power." %}}

 ## Peak, Quasi-Peak And Averages